Misterblue/misterblue.github.io/virtualworlds/herbal3d/index.md

 3D viewer where one could see into the world as well as the needed infrastructure behind that viewer to store, convert, interact and simulate the virtual world.

+That is, how can I build a system where an [OpenSimulator] avatar can stand next to a [HighFidelity] avatar.

 Many of the virtual implementations are oriented toward specific use case.
 Whether making a multi-user game, or making a very precise real-time